When you pay your employees each pay period, you’re compensating them for the time they worked, whether they’re exempt or hourly employees.

 But what, exactly, is a pay stub?
 What information does it give your employees?
 And as a small business owner, are you required to give your employees a pay stub with each paycheck or direct deposit?

 What Is A Pay Stub?

-A paycheck stub (or pay stub for short) is a paycheck attachment that goes into the details of an employee’s pay.
-If you give your employees physical checks, the pay stub is an actual attachment to their paper check.
+A paycheck stub (or pay stub for short) is a paycheck attachment that goes into the details of an employee’s current pay as well as their YTD amount.
+If you give your employees physical checks, the paper pay stub is an actual attachment to their paper check.
 If you pay your team electronically, their paycheck stub would be digital.
 Here's a paycheck stub example, automatically generated by the Hourly app:

 What Information Do You Need To Include On A Pay Stub?

 Paycheck stubs offer insights into a few key areas of employee pay, including: